-Date Location Representing

-11 October 2017 Cheshire West and Chester HQ building Gowy Ward Member also representing Barrow Parish Council

-12 October 2017 Cheshire West and Chester HQ building Littleton Parish Council and Chester Villages Ward Councillor

-23 October 2017 Clotton and District War Memorial hall Clotton Hoofield Parish Council

-Littleton Parish Council

-Tarvin Parish Council

-Christleton Parish Council

-Waverton Parish Council

-Tarporley Parish Council

-Duddon Parish Council

-Tilston and Fernall Parish Council

-Calveley Parish Council

-6 December 2017 Guilden Sutton Village Hall Guilden Sutton Parish Council
+Date Location Representing 11 October 2017 CWAC HQ building Gowy Ward Member also representing Barrow Parish Council 12 October 2017 CWAC HQ building Littleton Parish Council and Chester Villages Ward Councillor 23 October 2017 Clotton and District War Memorial hall Clotton Hoofield Parish Council Littleton Parish Council Tarvin Parish Council Christleton Parish Council Waverton Parish Council Tarporley Parish Council Duddon Parish Council Tilston and Fernall Parish Council Calveley Parish Council 6 December 2017 Guilden Sutton Village Hall Guilden Sutton Parish Council 3 December 2018 Chester Rugby Club Littleton Parish Council

-2.14.5.1 Key Outcomes from Stakeholder Consultation
+2.14.6.1 Key Outcomes from Stakeholder Consultation

 Highways England have stated that they are supportive of the scheme proposals and the anticipated benefit of reducing the queuing on the A55 southbound exit slip at the junction with the A51.
+Highways England are also developing a scheme to deliver improvements to the A55/A51 junction which would produce additional benefits to reducing congestion along the corridor.
+However, the Highways England scheme is currently scheduled to be delivered after the proposals set out in this business case.